 If you would like to color the dough, you can separate it into different bowls and add food color.
 Use a paste or gel color, not the kind you get at the grocery store.
 The more expensive dyes give you better color and don’t make the dough too sticky.
 We used the Wilton Fondant Writers to do the decorating.

 Want more ideas?
 Go to the sources that have loads of cute ideas like Wilton’s homepage.
-Or you can just look are our cute homemade decorating ideas!
+Or you can just look at our cute homemade decorating ideas!